OfficeDev/office-js-docs-reference/docs/requirement-sets/common/identity-api-requirement-sets.md

 \* Currently, the requirement set is supported in Office on the web only for documents that are opened from Microsoft SharePoint Online and OneDrive.

 > [!IMPORTANT]
-> In Outlook, the Identity API requirement set is not supported if the add-in is loaded in an Outlook.com or Gmail mailbox.
+> In Outlook, the Identity API requirement set isn't supported if the add-in is loaded in an Outlook.com or Gmail mailbox.

 ## Outlook and Identity API requirement sets